EbrahimAminiSharifi/test/README.md

-simple Bash script that uses the `nc` (netcat) command to listen on port 443.
+Simple Bash script that uses the `nc` (netcat) command to listen on port 443.
 Note that this script is just for demonstration purposes and doesn't handle SSL/TLS encryption.
 It's important to understand that using this approach in a production environment is not secure, as HTTPS traffic requires proper SSL/TLS encryption.

 ```bash
 #!/bin/bash